Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Introduction

 \section{Introduction}

-Bilevel optimization is rapidly evolving due to its wide array of applications in modern machine learning (ML) problems including meta-learning~\cite{finn2017model,bertinetto2018meta}, hyperparameter optimization~\cite{franceschi2018bilevel,feurer2019hyperparameter}, neural network architecture search~\cite{liu2018darts,bae2020delta}, and reinforcement learning~\cite{hong2020two,wu2020finite}.
-A fundamental assumption in bilevel optimization which has been adopted by almost all of the relevant literature~\cite{aiyoshi1984solution,lv2007penalty,ghadimi2018approximation,hong2020two,franceschi2017forward,grazzi2020iteration,yang2021provably,chen2021closing,ji2021bilevel,chen2022single,tarzanagh2022fednest}, is that the \textit{inner} and \textit{outer} cost functions do \textit{not} change throughout the horizon over which we seek to optimize.
-This offline setting may not be suitable to model temporal changes in today's ML problems such as online reinforcement learning and sequential decision makings for which the objective functions are time-varying and are not available to the decision-maker a \textit{priori}.
-To address these challenges, this paper considers an \textit{online bilevel optimization (OBO)} setting in which a sequence of bilevel problems are revealed one after the other, and studies computationally tractable notions of bilevel regret minimization.
+Bilevel optimization (BO) is rapidly evolving due to its wide array of applications in modern machine learning problems, including meta-learning~\citep{bertinetto2018meta}, hyperparameter optimization~\citep{feurer2019hyperparameter}, neural network architecture search~\citep{liu2018darts}, data hypercleaning~\citep{shaban2019truncated}, and reinforcement learning~\citep{wu2020finite}.
+A fundamental assumption in BO, which has been adopted by almost all of the relevant literature~\citep{franceschi2017forward,ghadimi2018approximation,ji2021bilevel}, is that the \textit{inner} and \textit{outer} cost functions do \textit{not} change throughout the horizon over which we seek to optimize.
+This offline setting may not be suitable to model temporal changes in today's machine learning problems, such as online actor-critic~\citep{vamvoudakis2010online,zhou2020online}, online meta-learning~\citep{finn2019online}, strategic dynamic regression \citep{harris2021stateful}, and sequential decision-making, for which the objective functions are time-varying and are not available to the decision-maker \textit{a priori}.
+To address these challenges, this paper introduces an \textit{online bilevel optimization} (OBO) setting in which a sequence of bilevel problems is revealed one after the other, and it studies computationally tractable notions of \textit{bilevel regret} minimization.